 Video sub-titling translation is one option to reach non-English speakers in their native language.
 As videos are increasingly watched in silent mode on portable devices, closed captioning/sub-title text is a great way to deliver messages to the viewer.

-Automatically generated sub-titles may meet the basic need, but an accurate translation will correctly communicate the message, and sequence so the text matches the visuals.
+While automatically generated sub-titles may meet the basic need, an accurate translation will correctly communicate the message and sequence so the text matches the visuals.

 Voice-over translation services are available and can communicate video narration into multiple languages so viewers can listen and learn in their own language.
 Options include:

-- Lip-synching/dubbing: As is done with some foreign films, voice talent replaces the original speech by matching the lip movements of the on-screen actors in the desired language.
+- Lip-synching/dubbing: In some foreign films, voice talent replaces the original speech by matching the lip movements of the on-screen actors in the desired language.

-- UN-style voice over: The original audio can be heard at lower volume in the background so it is obvious the translated voice-over is a translation.
+- UN-style voice-over: The original audio can be heard at lower volume in the background, so it is obvious that the translated voice-over is a translation.

 14. Publish videos in an accessible location

-For internal training videos, hosting on the company’s knowledge base or internal website might be preferred.
-While this approach would keep all the content on internal servers, that also presents some challenges, such as:
+Hosting on the company’s knowledge base or internal website might be preferred for internal training videos.
+While this approach would keep all the content on internal servers, it also presents some challenges, such as:

-- Server bandwidth needs: Video playback requires significant computer resources and if multiple viewers are accessing content at the same time, servers providing videos will need to be appropriately sized to handle the demand.
+- Server bandwidth needs: Video playback requires significant computer resources.
+If multiple viewers are accessing content simultaneously, servers providing videos will need to be appropriately sized to handle the demand.

-- File size and storage space: Large video files may exceed some web hosting providers’ limits requiring upgrading your account.
+- File size and storage space: Large video files may exceed some web hosting providers’ limits, requiring an upgrade to your account.
 Accumulated large file storage may require additional storage resources and file backup infrastructure.

-- Video playback: Seamless video playback requires appropriately sized servers and sufficient data bandwidth for any users watching videos at the same time.
+- Video playback: Seamless video playback requires appropriately sized servers and sufficient data bandwidth for all users watching videos simultaneously.

 - File formats: A mix of file formats for videos and various browsers may require standardizing on one browser and platform to eliminate uploading multiple video file versions. (example: Windows OS and Chrome browser)

-- Mobile formats: While most users will watch videos on laptop or desktop devices, an increasing number will use phones or tablets.
+- Mobile formats: While most users watch videos on laptops or desktops, an increasing number use phones or tablets.
 Unless standard devices are specified, video formats for several may be required.

 A cloud based LMS (learning management system) will avoid many of the above issues but it should be closely evaluated to see if it will meet your company (and budget) needs.